Burberry plays hard ball over perfume deal

 He reckons Burberry wants to take its fragrance business to another level, narrowing the gap with fashion brands like Christian Dior (DIOR.PA), Armani and Chanel which have sizeable cosmetics businesses.

-(Reporting by James Davey; additional reporting by Pascale Denis and Ranjita Ganesan; Editing by Elaine Hardcastle and Viraj Nair)
+(Reporting by James Davey,; additional reporting by Pascale Denis; Editing by Elaine Hardcastle)